NASA again postpones historic Ingenuity helicopter flight on Mars

 “Ingenuity is healthy, but it needs a flight software update.
 While the development of the software is straightforward, validating and uplinking it will take time.
 We will set a new flight date next week,” NASA said in a tweet.

 It’s no wonder NASA is being careful and taking a high-risk, high-reward approach to test-flying the aircraft on the Red Planet.
-It’s an expensive undertaking that’s been years in the making.
+It’s an expensive undertaking that has been years in the making.
 If successful, it could open avenues for exploration on other planets.

 Ingenuity, which rocketed from Earth inside the belly of the space rover Perseverance on July 30, made it to Mars in February and spent just over a week getting ready for the spotlight.
 Perseverance, a $3 billion project to check for signs of life on Mars, is the main attraction.
 The robotic drone worth about $80 million is the follow-up act.